Offices in Little Rock and Sheridan to serve our Customers in Central Arkansas!

 Most homeowners do not have the breadth of knowledge and expertise to evaluate a property.
 At Home Inspection and More, we are both a licensed home inspector and have extensive experience, depth of knowledge, and training to make an unbiased, comprehensive, and informed report on the condition of a property.
 We are familiar with the many elements of home construction, and their proper installation and maintenance.
 An inspector understands how the home's systems and components are intended to function together, as well as how and why they fail.

 The cost of an inspection is very reasonable with Home Inspection and More, and your investment is definitely worth it.
-Our fee schedule is included on our website so you can easily see our pricing for sizes, ages, and types of homes.
+Our is included on our website so you can easily see our pricing for sizes, ages, and types of homes.
 Knowledge gained from an inspection is well worth the time and nominal expense.
 We provide reports via a download on our website as a part of the inspection service.
-We can prepare a paper report to mail or deliver for an additional cost of $45.00.

 Scheduling an inspection with Home Inspection and More is very straightforward.
 You can call us directly at (501) 412-7793 or complete the scheduling form to request an inspection.
 We will quickly respond to schedule the time and day to meet your needs.